 4. Canada visa application

-After your visa application it can take several weeks, occasionally even up to two months, before you receive the required visa.
+After your visa application has been completed, it can take several weeks, occasionally even up to two months, before you receive the required visa.

 The following Canada visas can be applied for online: